rdkcentral/firebolt/apis/pr-feature-and-fixes-1-3-1/core/Device/index.md

 Full HD (FHD): [1920, 1080]

 4K Ultra High Definition (UHD): [1920, 1080]

-**Note:** This method will be deprecated with a future Firebolt release

 To get the value of `videoResolution` call the method like this: